 In today’s competitive job market, possessing the right skills is crucial for becoming a valuable asset to any organisation.
 Employers seek individuals who not only excel in their respective fields but also possess a diverse set of abilities that contribute to a positive and productive work environment.
 These skills collectively define what makes a good employee.

-In this article, we will explore the 10 essential skills of a good employee that go beyond technical know-how.
+In this article, we will explore some essential skills of a good employee that go beyond technical know-how.
 These skills of a good employee encompass various aspects, from effective communication to adaptability, and are vital for career growth and success.
 Let’s get started!

 1. Effective Communication Skills